Akhila-andhavarapu/HeartDiseasesPrediction/README.md

 characterization issues.
 KNN algorithms use information and order new information in view of comparability measures.
 Categorization is performed by a major support to its neighbors.

+# PREPROCESSING OF DATASET:
+1. The dataset does not have any null values.
+But many outliers needed to be handled properly, and the dataset was not properly distributed.
+Two approaches were used.
+2. One without outliers and feature selection process and directly applying the data to the machine learning algorithms, and the results which were achieved were not promising.
+3. But after using the normal distribution of dataset for overcoming the overfitting problem and then applying Isolation Forest for the outlier’s detection, the results achieved are quite promising.
+4. Various plotting techniques were used for checking the skewness of the data, outlier detection, and the distribution of
+5. the data.
+All these preprocessing techniques play a key role when passing the data for classification or prediction purposes.